Daieishō Hayato: Makuuchi career

 During the September tournament, Daieishō competed all the same, recording good results and placing himself, along Hokuseihō, in a situation where he could fight his way into a kettei-sen (playoff), having only one more defeat than tournament leaders Takakeishō and Atamifuji.
 Daieishō was also promised a prize for Fighting Spirit if he was to record an eleventh victory.
 On the final day of the tournament, Daieishō lost his match to Takakeishō, taking him out of the title race and preventing him from receiving the award.

 At the March 2024 tournament he suffered his first negative score (make-koshi) in seven tournaments, having to be demoted for the May tournament.
 During the April tour, he also commented on his frustration at seeing his juniors (Hōshōryū and Kotonowaka) reach ōzeki status before him.
 At the May tournament, he however stood out by defeating Kotonowaka, freshly renamed Kotozakura, on Day 1 of the competition.

-Daieishō began 2025 with strong winning records.
-However, it was announced that he would be withdrawing from the start of the July tournament after he suffered a right calf injury during training at his stable.
+Daieishō began 2025 with a strong win record, however it was announced that he would be withdrawing from the start of the July tournament after he suffered a right calf injury during training at his stable.
 His stablemaster said that the injury worsened while the stable was at their training base in Yokkaichi ahead of the tournament.
 His stablemaster initially left open the possibility that he could re-enter the tournament later, but the medical certificate later released by the Sumo Association indicated that Daieishō's torn gastrocnemius muscle would require about two months of treatment.
+This absence would drop Daieisho to Maegashira 10 for the September tournament, marking the first time he was ranked outside the joi since January 2019.

+At the January 2026 tournament, having climbed his way back to Maegashira 4, Daieisho won his fifth career kinboshi by defeating Yokozuna Hōshōryū on Day 8.
+This was part of a rare occurrence where all of the Yokozuna and Ōzeki were defeated on the same day.
+He would obtain his sixth kinboshi by defeating Hōshōryū on Day 8 of the March 2026 tournament.